Snake scare: Vinny the boa constrictor could be anywhere

-EAST GREENVILLE, Pennsylvania --Residents in one Montgomery County, Pennsylvania town are a little bit on edge, and very much on the lookout.

-Police in East Greenville say a seven-foot boa constrictor is on the loose.
+EAST GREENVILLE, Pennsylvania --Residents in one Pennsylvania town are a little bit on edge and very much on the lookout after police say a seven-foot boa constrictor is on the loose.

-No one seems to know where the huge snake has slithered off to, and everyone wants to avoid a surprise sighting.
+No one in East Greenville, Montgomery County, seems to know where the huge snake has slithered off to, and everyone wants to avoid a surprise sighting.

-"He could be in a tree, in a drainage pipe, we're still hoping he's in the house," says the snake's owner.
+"He could be in a tree, in a drainage pipe," his owner said.
+"We're still hoping he's in the house."

-However, he hasn't been spotted in his East Greenville home for four weeks.
+He hasn't been spotted in four weeks.

-The owner has even searched the neighborhood park, where an event was canceled out of caution that Vinny might be slithering feet from small children.
+The owner has searched the neighborhood park, where an event was canceled out of caution that Vinny might be slithering feet from small children.

-The East Greenville borough has residents on high alert after Vinny's owner reported him missing to police on Monday.
+The borough has residents on high alert after the pet was reported missing to police on Monday.

-So far the search has proved fruitless, but Vinny's escape is all neighbors on the block are talking about.
+So far, the search has proved fruitless, but Vinny's escape is all neighbors on the block are talking about.

-"I just don't want it to squeeze me," said Kayleigh Shoop.
+"I just don't want it to squeeze me," Kayleigh Shoop said.

 "It's kind of interesting, a little scary, but kind of fun," Yvonne Brown said.

-"I don't understand why it's such a huge deal, it's not venomous," said Andrew Nundesser.
+"I don't understand why it's such a huge deal," Andrew Nundesser said, "It's not venomous."

-Vinny could be anywhere, so his owners and even police are asking if you see him, don't touch or even approach him - just contact authorities.
+Vinny could be anywhere, so his owner and even police are asking if you see him, don't touch or even approach him -- just contact authorities.

 ----------